Starting the Year with the Mormon Tabernacle Choir School

 In addition to their weekly Thursday academic sessions with the Choir School, the singers will also sing with the Temple Square Chorale, which meets each Tuesday.
 This hands-on training, under the direction of associate music director Ryan Murphy, culminates with a combined performance with the Orchestra at Temple Square, this year on April 29 and 30 in the Tabernacle.
 The Chorale also includes those who attended the Choir School the prior year, and a handful of veteran volunteers from the Mormon Tabernacle Choir.

-Often referred to as a “boot camp” for singers, the Choir School focuses on basic singing techniques, blending, singing responsibly, listening, sight-reading skills, rehearsal expectations, Choir policies, and being committed to the intense schedule of the Choir, which includes concerts, the weekly broadcast of Music and the Spoken Word, recordings, touring, general conference, and other special Church events.
+Often referred to as a “boot camp” for singers, the Choir School focuses on basic singing techniques, blending, singing responsibly, listening, sight-reading skills, rehearsal expectations, Choir policies, and being committed to the intense schedule of the Choir, which includes concerts, the weekly broadcast of Music & the Spoken Word, recordings, touring, general conference, and other special Church events.
 The Choir School faculty consists of seasoned professionals, including director Cherilyn Worthen, vocal coach Rebecca Wilberg, and Tabernacle organists Bonnie Goodliffe and Linda Margetts.

 Choir School kicked off with an orientation led by Choir president, Ron Jarrett, with words by Choir music directors, Mack Wilberg and Ryan Murphy.